BenediktBergmann/PCFIntro/08-HandleEmpty/readme.md

 ##### Add function to check input
 Next step would be to add a function which checks whether the input is correct or not.
 This function will later be called from two different places (inputOnChange and updateView).

-The function should take one parameter of type string or null.
+The function should take one parameter of type string, null or like our emptyValue.
 It then check if the input is valid and a number.

 If it is not it should show the empty value in the input field and set the _value variable to "undefined", which will clear the underlying coloumn.